dimajix/flowman/docs/workflow/maven-plugin.md

   | packaging  | tar.gz       |

 What type of package is preferable (dist or fatjar) depends on your infrastructure and deployment pipelines.
-People with a dedicated Hadoop cluster (Cloudera, AWS EMR) will probably be happy with a `dist` package while folks with severless on demand infrastructure (Azure Synapse, AWS EMR serverless) will probably prefer a `fatjar`package.
+People with a dedicated Hadoop cluster (Cloudera, AWS EMR) will probably be happy with a `dist` package, while folks with a serverless infrastructure (Azure Synapse, AWS EMR serverless) will probably prefer a completely self-contained `fatjar`package.

 > Note for Windows users: Maven will also execute all tests in your Flowman project.
 The Hadoop dependency will require the so-called *WinUtils* to be installed on your machine, please read more about